PugazharasanC/React-Notes/react-basics/additional/react-folder-skeleton.md

 Having a clear folder structure makes it easier for you and your team to navigate the project.
 It helps in maintaining the code and makes collaboration smoother.

-**Developer A:** "But what if I want to organize my project differently?"
+**Mia:** "But what if I want to organize my project differently?"

-**Developer B:** "That’s totally fine!
+**Leo:** "That’s totally fine!
 Just remember to keep it logical and consistent so everyone can find their way around."

 ## Conclusion